-- Apply ice on your hip, knee, or thigh for 15 to 20 minutes every hour or as directed.
+- Apply ice on your knee for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel.
-Ice helps prevent tissue damage and decreases swelling and pain.
+Ice decreases swelling and pain.

 - Move slowly and smoothly.
 Avoid fast or jerky motions.
 This will help prevent another injury.

 - Breathe normally.
 Do not hold your breath.
 It is important to breathe in and out so you do not tense up during exercise.
 Tension could prevent you from moving your joint in a full range of motion.

 - Do the exercises and stretches on both legs.
 Do this so both ITBs remain strong and flexible.

 - Stop if you feel sharp pain or an increase in pain.
 Stop the exercise and contact your healthcare provider if you have these symptoms.
 It is normal to feel some discomfort, such as a dull ache, during exercise.
 Regular exercise will help decrease your discomfort over time.

 - Warm up before you stretch and exercise.
 This will help prevent an injury.
 Walk or ride a stationary bike for 5 to 10 minutes.